Best Pubs in Paddington

 • Bordering Woollahra and Paddington, this fine old boozer is one of the area’s oldest (it opened in 1880).
 These days it’s one of the best spots in the area to catch some live sport, with screens in nearly every section.
 The upstairs bistro, with its weekday specials, is also popular.

-• Three unique spaces in a Victorian-era pub package.
+• Four distinct spaces in a Victorian-era pub package.
 The brassy, stain-glassed Royal Bar downstairs is a great spot for a beer and some live sport.
-Upstairs the bistro does all of the pub classics.
+Upstairs the restaurant does upmarket pub classics.
 One more level, and you’re on the rooftop.
 You can dine year-round up here, thanks to some retractable coverage.
 But in summer, it’s rosé-ready – the good stuff is pouring on tap.

 Book a Table